jacobweinstock/tinklet/README.md

 ## Design Philosophies

-1. simple
+1. prefer easy to understand over easy to do
-2. prefer easy to understand over easy to do
+2. `pkg` packages do not log only return errors
-3. `pkg` packages do not log
+3. `pkg` is generic, reuseable code
-4. `pkg` is generic, reuseable code
+4. functions/methods should follow the single responsibility principle
-5. functions/methods are as test-able as possible
+5. less code, less bugs
-6. less code, less bugs
+6. prefer explicit over implicit
-7. prefer explicit over implicit
+7. avoid global/package level variables as much as possible